caojiguo/FLoS/README.md

 1. FLoS_supp.pdf: supplementary document for the additional figures of the simulation studies, the introduction of the Newton–Raphson algorithm for estimating the functional generalized linear model and the detailed proofs of the theoretical results.

-2. Rpackage: the folder consists of an R package "SubsamplingFunPredictors_0.1.0.tar.gz".
+2. "SubsamplingFunPredictors_0.1.0.tar.gz": the zipped folder of the R package.

 3. Simulation I: the R code for the simulation I.